roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Advanced Ingress configurations.md

           servicePort: your-service-port
 ```

-## Use regular expressions as domain names
+## Use regular expressions to specify domain names

-By default, you are not allowed to use regular expressions as domain names when you configure Ingresses for Kubernetes clusters.
+By default, you cannot use regular expressions to specify domain names when you configure Ingresses for Kubernetes clusters.
 However, you can enable Ingresses to support regular expressions by adding the `nginx.ingress.kubernetes.io/server-alias` annotation.

 1. Create an Ingress.
 In the following example, the domain name is set to the regular expression `~^www\.\d+\.example\.com`.